Code-Institute-Submissions/laila-ba-Ghibli-Theories/README.md

 - When the logo is clicked, it brings the user to the Home Page.
 This has been tested on desktop, tablet, and mobile views and from all pages.
 - The navigation links change depending on if the user is authorized or not, this has been tested.
-  Authorised user - Home, Browse, Profile, Add , Log Out Unauthorised user - Home, Register, Log In
+  Authorized user - Home, Browse, Profile, Add, Log Out Unauthorized user - Home, Register, Log In
 - All links in the navbar are working and have been tested.
 - The hamburger menu appears on screen sizes smaller than 992px.
 When clicked/tapped, it expands to reveal page links.
 These have been tested and are working as expected.
 - When the social links are clicked, they open the relevant social media page.

 #### Home

-- All links and buttons dispplayed on the page work correctly and redirect user to the right pages.
+- All links and buttons displayed on the page work correctly and redirect users to the right pages.
-- When the theory images are clicked on within the sneak peak section, the article of the theory appears on a pop up page with an image and the top and a close, icon and button.
+- When the theory images are clicked on within the sneak peek section, the article of the theory appears on a pop-up page with an image and the top and a close, icon and button.

 #### Browse

-- Authenticated users are able to search for their desired theory by typing it into the search bar at the top of the page.
-The search results appear bellow.
+- Authenticated users can search for their desired theory by typing it into the search bar at the top of the page.
+The search results appear below.
 - Next to the search bar, there is a clear button that clears the text written on the bar and clears the results found.
 - The theories posted by the community are displayed 3 posts on large screen sizes, 2 on medium, and 1 on small.
-- Within each post you can see the title, theory and the user's username that posted it
+- Within each post, you can see the title, theory, and the user's username that posted it

 #### Login